Introduction: Brain Tune E-book

 2-4 Cognitive Dissonance and Moral Disengagement

 Humans experience dissonance when their values clash with their actions.
 Most people value compassion, yet they participate in systems of harm.
 They consume violence through food and normalize exploitation through ownership, entertainment, and captivity.
-To resolve this tension, they disengage morally: they avoid thinking about the victims, they distance themselves from responsibility, they frame animal use as “normal,” and they disguise exploitation as care.
+This contradiction creates tension, a discomfort between what they believe and what they practice.

 2-5 Deflecting Responsibility